candideu/Logseq-Demo-Graph/pages/Quick Start.md

   id:: 6494c06d-e5c4-4293-82aa-01aa600e2cb5
 	- ![open or create graph](https://i.imgur.com/XFvqZpb.mp4)
 	-
-	- First step is to open a **graph** or create a new one
+	- The first step is to open a **graph** or create a new one.
-		- A graph is essentially a folder for your project on your device.
-It contains all your pages, assets, settings, etc.
+		- A graph is a folder on your device for your project.
+The folder contains all your pages, assets, settings, etc.
-	- Start with a new, blank folder OR select an existing one.
+	- Start with a new blank folder OR select an existing one.
 -
 - # Block
   id:: 6494c06d-aaf7-4c2c-95a9-98573d6541d5
 	- ![block demo](https://i.imgur.com/oIuhWks.mp4)
 	-
-	- Smallest unit of information in Logseq is the "**block**" -> a block is signified by a bullet.
+	- The smallest unit of information in Logseq is the "**block**" -> a block is signified by a bullet `•` -
-	-
 	- A block can have text, TODO tasks, embedded media, [links](https://logseq.com), `code snippets`, flash cards, queries, tables, drawings, etc.
 	-